-It’s barely an exaggeration that #fakenews has shaken the foundations of our society in the past few years.
-The next generation (i.e. children) struggle to determine whether what they read online is true or not.
+It’s barely an exaggeration that #fakenews has shaken the foundations of our society.
+Future generations struggle to determine whether what they read online is true or not.
 We believe there is a moral duty to ensure your content is well researched, grounded in truth, and created with the intent of enriching the reader in some way.

-This guide will teach you how to build upon an initial content idea, understand your target audience and tailor content to their tastes, as well as assess and replicate other successful content in your niche.
-You will learn how to make sure your content is found, enjoyed and shared.
+Essentially, our guide will teach you how to build upon an initial content idea, understand your target audience and tailor content to their tastes, as well as assess and replicate other successful content in your niche.

 We’ll use coffee as the example product in this guide where an example is necessary.
 Because it powers us, and we love it.